 Because resident input is critical to the continued improvement and excellence of our program, there are many opportunities for trainees to provide feedback.
-Peer-selected residents from each class serve on the Program Evaluation Committee (PEC), our primary committee for oversight of the policies and procedures of the residency.
-In addition, there is a monthly resident business meeting chaired by the departmental chief resident(s), who then represent the classes in regularly, weekly meetings with program director staff.
-Finally, our annual spring residency retreat is designed to increase the communication between residents and to provide additional formal program feedback.
+Peer-selected residents from each class serve on the Program Evaluation Committee, our primary committee for oversight of the policies and procedures of the residency.
+In addition, there is a monthly resident meeting chaired by the departmental chief resident(s), who then represent the classes in regularly, weekly meetings with program director staff.
+Finally, our bi-annual spring residency retreats are designed to increase the communication between residents and to provide additional formal program feedback.

 There are numerous planned social activities throughout the year to promote class/residency cohesion and allow residents to relax and recharge.
-In July, the program director hosts a welcome gathering for residents and their family members in his home.
+In July, the program directors host a welcome gathering for residents and their family members in their homes.
+The program directors meet with interns early in their first year for a meal to allow them to get to know each other.
 Each fall, there is a welcome retreat to help the new residents join the program.
-In early December, a get together at Dr. Shorter’s home allows for celebration of the holidays and the half-way mark of the academic year.
+In December, a get together at one of the program directors' homes to allow for celebration of the holidays and the half-way mark of the academic year.
 At the conclusion of the academic year, the residency graduation celebration occurs in June.
-At the beginning of the year, Drs.
-Shorter and Czelusta also meet for breakfast with each new resident to allow for informal feedback and relationship development.
+Please see the Wellness page for more information on resident social activities.

 Mental Illness Awareness Week

 Psychiatry residents participate annually in the Mental Illness Awareness Week activities.
 After a preparatory series of meetings, residents provide lectures at area middle and high schools covering topics such as, what is mental illness?